clover/clover-ios-sdk/README.md

 - All models conform to `Mappable`  (open source library: ObjectMapper) for serialization/deserialization of json.

-- The alpha version includes some models which are not on the public api, but expanded on some api calls, so some of the models will be removed in the following versions.
+- The alpha version includes some models that are not on the public api, but expanded on some api calls, so some of the models will be removed in the following versions.

-- All models inherit from main `CLVModel`  class, and then grouped into logical group classes; as an example, the customer address model would be: `CLVModels.Customers.Address`.
+- All models inherit from main `CLVModel`  class, and are then grouped into logical group classes; as an example, the customer address model would be: `CLVModels.Customers.Address`.

 - Most fields on the models have documentation, which will show with auto-completion in Xcode.

-- Some field name which conflict with Swift keywords are changed to have an underscore at the end, as: `description_`.
+- Some field names that conflict with Swift keywords are changed to have an underscore at the end, as: `description_`.

 ## Utils: Helper classes for api calls